shdlabs/SSTorytime/README.md

 cut and pasted into a file) into linked and searchable knowledge maps, tracing the stories that we call reasoning, and solving puzzles by connecting the dots between bits of information you curate.

 Knowledge maps are graph (network) structures that link together events, things, and ideas into a web of relationships.
-They are great ways to find out where processes start and stop, who is most important in their execution, the provenance of transacted things or ideas, and their rate of spreading, etc etc.
-The pathways through such a web form journeys, histories, or stories, depending on your point of view.
+They are great ways to find out where processes start and stop, who is most important in their execution, the provenance of transacted things or ideas, and their rate of spreading, etc etc.  The pathways through such a web form journeys, histories, or stories, planning itineraries or processes, depending on your point of view.
 We can interpret graphs in many ways.
+Your imagination is the limit,

 Stories are one of the most important forms of information, whether they describe happenings, calculations, tales of provenance, system audits...
 Stories